Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Graph-Dictionary Signal Model

 \subsection{Probabilistic Signal Model}

-We propose a model for multivariate data where the state of the system at each sample~$t$ is described by an underlying \emph{instantaneous} graph~$G_t$, given by a linear combination of $K$ of networks, which constitute the \emph{atoms} of a \emph{dictionary} of graphs.
+We propose a model for multivariate data where the state of the system at each sample~$t$ is described by an underlying \emph{instantaneous} graph~$G_t$, given by a linear combination of $K$ networks, which constitute the \emph{atoms} of a \emph{dictionary} of graphs.
+Our underlying hypothesis is that many complex systems can be described as the superposition of simpler recurring patterns.